-The Learning Support Team works closely with the Year Co-ordinators.
+The Learning Support Team works closely with the Leaders of Wellbeing.

 Literacy is seen as an on-going whole school, cross curriculum initiative.
 NAPLAN results are used to help identify literacy needs and all staff are in-serviced about results and strategies that will support the learning of all students within their class.
 Programming and support materials are generated to complement the specific units of work.

 The role we play is to support students with special needs or learning difficulties in the mainstream classroom.
 We follow the CEO Policy Guidelines when determining which students will receive Special Needs assistance.

 We offer a wide range of services within the school, catering to each student's specific needs.
 Services include testing to identify specific needs, curriculum adjustments made in collaboration with mainstream teachers, individual and small group withdrawal as well as in-class support.
 Individual Adjustment Plans (IAPs) are written for Commonwealth Funded students and Special Provisions are organised for identified students.